Alpha Natural Resources

 A few weeks after the release of the report, MSHA told reporters that its investigators had found that Massey misled inspectors before the accident by falsifying safety records.
 In December 2011 federal prosecutors announced that Massey would pay $209 million to resolve the criminal investigation of the case.
 The amount, a record for a mine disaster case, included $35 million in MSHA penalties, $80 million in safety improvements at all of the company's underground mines, $48 million for a mine health and safety trust fund and $47 million in restitution to the families of the dead miners.

 Although Massey's settlement included a non-prosecution agreement, some individual company executives faced criminal charges.
 The most significant of these was former CEO Don Blankenship, who was indicted in November 2014 of conspiring to violate health and safety standards.
-A revised indictment filed in March 2015 also accuses him of conspiring to falsify dust samples.
+A revised indictment filed in March 2015 also accused him of conspiring to falsify dust samples.
+Blankenship was acquitted of felony charges but was convicted of a misdemeanor offense and served a year in prison.

 Alpha's predecessor companies, Pittston and Massey used to participate in the industry-wide collective bargaining agreements negotiated by the major coal operators and the United Mine Workers of America (UMW).
 But they each decided to split from the Bituminous Coal Operations Association (BCOA) and challenge the union on their own.